-In December 2020, the Company purchased the land and building in St. Lewis, Labrador for \$210,000, which is used for our accommodations, kitchen, office, material handling, core sorting and core shack.
+In December 2020, the Company purchased the land and building in St. Lewis, Labrador for \$210,000 used for accommodations, kitchen, office, material handling, core logging/sampling and core shack.
 Search has been leasing this property since 2016.
-Search will make this our Newfoundland and Labrador office, as we continue to develop our Critical Rare Earth Element ("CREE") District in SE Labrador.
+Search will make this our Labrador office, as we continue to develop our CREE District in south-east Labrador.